-Biochemistry and molecular biology are first offered as units at level two.
-For students who wish to complete a minor or major sequence in biochemistry and molecular biology the level-two unit combinations BCH2011 and BCH2022, together with MOL2011 and MOL2022 are highly recommended.
+Biochemistry is first offered as units at level two.
+For students who wish to complete a minor or major in biochemistry the level-two unit combinations BCH2011 and BCH2022, together with MOL2011 and MOL2022, are highly recommended.

-Students who have completed BCH2011/BCH2022 and MOL2011/MOL2022 will have gained a firm foundation for studying any combination of the following 6-point units: BCH3021 and BCH3031 in first semester, and BCH3042 and BCH3052 in second semester, in addition to BCH3990 (either semester).
+Students who have completed two of BCH2011, BCH2022, MOL2011 and MOL2022 will have gained a firm foundation for studying any combination of the following 6-point units: BCH3021 and BCH3031 in first semester, and BCH3042 and BCH3052 in second semester, in addition to BCH3990 (either semester).
 Completion of at least four 6-point BCH units at level three offers maximum flexibility in choice for future studies in biochemistry.
 Students should discuss their interests and career plans with level-three unit coordinators to facilitate a choice of units that best suits their interests.

 In addition to the requirements listed above, students must meet the entry requirements for the science honours program relevant to their course of enrolment.
 Enrolment in a honours project is subject to approval of the supervisor and the head of department.
 See the entries for:

-Full details regarding the course structure for honours in this area of study are outlined in course 0051 Honours degree of Bachelor of Science.
+Full details regarding the course structure for honours in this area of study are outlined in course 0051 Bachelor of Science (Honours).